mcelle888/MichelleLiang_T2A2/README.md

 <u>Expected response</u>: 200 OK the details of the deleted entry

 <u>Validation/Authorisation</u>: An error message appears if no entry exists or you are not the owner or admin.
+Error when no authentication bearer (JWT token)

 ![2e](docs/2e.png)